INDECENT ASSAULT LAWYERS | SEX OFFENCE| RAPE OFFENCE

 If you have been charged with a sexual offence, you should contact one of our specialist sex offence lawyers immediately.
 Dribbin & Brown Criminal Lawyers have offices in Dandenong, Frankston, Moorabbin, Ringwood the Melbourne CBD, Geelong & Ballarat.
 Sex offence lawyers are available at all of our office locations.

 These experts in criminal law will be able to assist you with understanding your charges, offer you advice, and represent you at court.
 If you have been charged with indecent assault, rape or any other sexual offence, you should contact one of our experienced criminal lawyers immediately.

 The following example was extracted from an article in Victorian newspaper The Age, 9 September 2014.

 A man was arrested and charged by police for allegedly raping a 17-year-old schoolgirl in Ringwood.
 The man had stalked the girl and then accosted her while she was walking home from school.
 The incident was particularly serious, because not only did the accused man rape the victim, but he threatened her with a knife.
 He also told a witness that he would kill her if she ran away and told someone.

 The accused had been drinking heavily during the day, and later stated he could not remember the incident.
 However, he admitted that if witnesses saw him, it must have been him.
 The accused applied for bail, but was refused on the basis that he lived close to a school and popular shopping area.
-Also, a search of his home found multiple hidden camera devices that the accused allegedly took with him when away from home.

 The accused was believed to have a history of alcohol abuse and mental health issues.
 He was remanded in custody until his next court date.